navnityadavtech/regional-language-phishing-detection/README.md

 Team Shastra Synergy | OmniKon Hackathon | Theme: Cybersecurity, Blockchain & Digital Trust

 > Project Status: Idea / Proposal Stage
-> This repository currently contains the concept submission (Phase 1) for OmniKon.
-No code has been implemented yet.
-Everything below describes the *proposed* solution, architecture, and implementation plan.
-Development will begin if the project is shortlisted for the build phase.
+> This repository contains the concept submission (Phase 1) for OmniKon.
+The working implementation will be developed if the project is shortlisted for the build phase.

 ## Team